diarmidmackenzie/aframe-game-tutorial/lessons/Lesson3.md

 > ii < this.data.numVehicles
 > ```
 >
 > This is our condition.
 We loop as long as this condition is met - i.e. until we have added the correct number of vehicles.
+Note that all the data in the component's schema is accessible from within the component in the object `this.data`, so `this.data.numVehicles` contains the value passed into the component for the `numVehicles` property.
 >
 > ```
 > ii++